-- 1. All foods must be previously cooked. - Foods should always be covered loosely with plastic wrap, wax paper or casserole lid. - All foods should have a covered stand time of 3 to 5 minutes. - DO NOT reheat bread and pastry products.
+- 1. All foods must be previously cooked. - 2.
+Foods should always be covered loosely with plastic wrap, wax paper or casserole lid. - 3.
+All foods should have a covered stand time of 3 to 5 minutes. - DO NOT reheat bread and pastry products.
 Use manual power and time. - 5.
-DO NOT reheat beverages. - Times are based on one serving being approximately 4 oz. - 7.
-A plate of food is normally 3 4 servings.
+DO NOT reheat beverages.